Guidelines on how to Write a Dissertation.

 Disclose the findings of your research work.
 You should only write results that are related to your research objectives.
 It is recommendable to use tables and graphs to present your results.

 12. Conclusions and Discussion.

-In this part, explain the meaning and implications of the findings that you highlighted in the above section.
-Discuss the effect of the results to existing knowledge and the practice.
+In this part, explain the meaning and implications of the findings highlighted in the above section.
+Discuss the effect of the results on existing knowledge and the practice.
 Disclose some recommendations for the research problem.

 13. Reference List.